-Eyeing more rural consumers
+Alibaba is Eyeing more rural consumers

 Alibaba is tapping into more lucrative sales channels.
 The Fung Business Intelligence Center had published a report saying that China’s e-commerce urban markets are nearing a saturation point, but by boosting logistics support online retailers could capture the rising rural markets.
 Online sales in rural China could reach $US75bn. this year.

-The Hangzhou-based retailer has invested over $US1.7bn. to build more distribution centers that can deliver goods to residents in over 100,000 rural villages.
+The Hangzhou-based retailer has invested over $US1.7bn. to build more distribution centres that can deliver goods to residents in over 100,000 rural villages.
 The strategy could attract 139 million more digital buyers by 2019.

 Alibaba plans to train one million teenagers from rural China to launch their own online businesses.
 Ant Financial would invest $US155 million to encourage college graduates to return to their hometowns to start entrepreneur careers there.

-Breaking into the Indian market
+Alibaba Breaking into the Indian market

-With improved logistics networks, Alibaba is moving ahead big time into India and has committed substantial investments in the e-payments and e-commerce sectors in the country.
+With improved logistics networks, Alibaba is moving ahead big-time into India and has committed substantial investments in the e-payments and e-commerce sectors in the country.

-The company had invested in Paytm, a third party payment platform, and Snapdeal, an Indian-based e-commerce platform.
+The company had invested in Paytm, a third-party payment platform, and Snapdeal, an Indian-based e-commerce platform.
 Alibaba is in talks with the Indian conglomerate, Tata Corp., to forge an e-commerce partnership, according to Retail Drive news Website.

-Industry experts believe India will witness e-commerce sales growth rates reaching 60 percent or higher on an annual basis for the next few years.
+Industry experts believe India will witness e-commerce sales growth rates reaching 60 per cent or higher on an annual basis for the next few years.
 Alibaba’s iconic founder Jack Ma had visited India for the first time in Nov.
 2014.
 He pledged to boost investments and to cooperate with Indian companies and experts.